 Proceeding by way of a powerful PPT presentation, the highly acclaimed and erudite speaker talked at length and in great detail on specific aspects like “COVID-19’s Impact”, “How Countries Responded”, “How Consumers are Changing”, “New Consumer Behaviour Groups”, “Initial Business Responses to COVID-19”, “How Businesses Make Further Changes?”, “How Fast will Consumers Respond to Reopening?”, “Recovery Rates for Different Industries”, “Why Companies Need To Re-Assess Their Marketing Model?”, “How Pandemic Exposed Weaknesses in Many Economies?”, “Major New Themes in Marketing”, “V-Shape Recovery is Unlikely!”, “U-Shaped Recovery More Probable”, and “How will Capitalism be Affected?”

-Deliberating with great scholarship and authority about the pandemics impact in the domain of “Marketing”, the most learned and illustrious guest speaker enumerated Five Conclusions – viz., (i) Most industrious will recover, but at very different rates; (ii) More businesses will adopt Stakeholder Capitalism & Social Responsibility; (iii) Economic recovery to full employment will take between 2 to 4 years; (iv) Legislators need to fix their nation’s health, education and social assistance systems; and (v) COVID-19 has accelerated the speed of growth of digital economy.
+Deliberating with great scholarship and authority about the pandemic’s impact in the domain of “Marketing”, the most learned and illustrious guest speaker enumerated Five Conclusions – viz., (i) Most industrious will recover, but at very different rates; (ii) More businesses will adopt Stakeholder Capitalism & Social Responsibility; (iii) Economic recovery to full employment will take between 2 to 4 years; (iv) Legislators need to fix their nation’s health, education and social assistance systems; and (v) COVID-19 has accelerated the speed of growth of the digital economy.

 Prof. Philip Kotler then opened the session for questions from the ABS PGDM students & aspirants.
-A series of questions related to marketing, advertising and branding were put up by the students as well as a ABS faculty member to which the highly learned and distinguished speaker provided the most convincing answers.
+A series of questions related to marketing, advertising and branding were put up by the students as well as an ABS faculty member to which the highly learned and distinguished speaker provided the most convincing answers.

 Towards the end, in his message for the ABS students, Prof. Philip Kotler shared some golden words of wisdom and said, “Find your passion.
 Think about what impact you wish to make on people and society at large.
-It could be a big or small impact, but it will be a pleasure for you to know more about something and making things perfect in your mind.”
+It could be a big or small impact, but it will be a pleasure for you to know more about something and make things perfect in your mind.”

-Once done, Prof. Philip Kotler was presented with a glittering “Memento” on behalf of Asian Education Group, which was profusely appreciated by the honourable guest.
+Once done, Prof. Philip Kotler was presented with a glittering “Memento” on behalf of the Asian Education Group, which was profusely appreciated by the honourable guest.